ossec/ossec-docs/docs/ossec101/install_server.rst

    :align: center
    :alt: cd ossec-hids-2.6 && ./install.sh

-* Verify the information and press ENTER:
+* Verify the information and press ``ENTER``. ``System`` should detail the operating system and platform, ``User`` should be the current user, and ``Host`` should display the hostname.

 .. image:: images/install/install_info.png
    :align: center
    :alt:  OSSEC installation information

-* The installation type for this install will be server, and we are using the default install directory:
+* The installation type for this install will be server, and we are using the default install directory.
+It should be possible to install OSSEC anywhere in the system but selecting the default will be easiest.
+Items inside the brackets are the default answers.

 .. image:: images/install/install_questions.png
    :align: center
    :alt: OSSEC installation questions

-* This installation will be configured to send email, integrity check daemon, and the rootkit detection engine ([y] defaults to yes):
+* This installation will be configured to send email, integrity check daemon, and the rootkit detection engine.

 .. image:: images/install/more_questions.png
    :align: center
    :alt: OSSEC more installation questions

-* We will be disabling active response for now (active response will be covered later):
+* We will be disabling active response for now.
+Active response deserves its own section, and will be covered later.

 .. image:: images/install/active-response.png
    :align: center
    :alt: OSSEC disable active response

-* We will also disable remote syslog (this will also be covered later).
-The script provides us with information on an additional file that will be analyzed in addition to the typical logfiles.
-Press enter to continue:
+* We will also disable remote syslog (using OSSEC's syslog will be covered later).
+The script prints a log file that will be analyzed in addition to the typical log files.
+In this case it is a Debian specific log file.

 .. image:: images/install/disable-syslog.png
    :align: center
    :alt: OSSEC disable syslog

 * At this point OSSEC will be compiled.
-Hopefully there are no errors.
 After compilation has completed, the script provides more information:

 .. image:: images/install/post-installation.png
    :align: center